wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Those who abhor war must get war out of their system.
 Without peaceful people how can you have peace in the world?
 As long as people are as they are, the world must be as it is.
-I am doïng my part in trying to help people to know themselves as the only cause of their own misery.
+I am doing my part in trying to help people to know themselves as the only cause of their own misery.
 In that sense I am a useful man.
 But what I am in myself, what my normal state is cannot be expressed in terms of social consciousness and usefulness.

 I may talk about it, use metaphors or parables, but I am acutely aware that it is just not so.
-Not that it cannot be experiënced — it is experiëncing itself!
+Not that it cannot be experienced — it is experiencing itself!
 But it cannot be described in the terms of a mind that must separate and oppose in order to know.

 The world is like a sheet of paper on which something is typed.